La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > _It's hard to me because this thing is heavy._

-In Lojban a similar notion of such optional roles is expressed via separate relations or for most common cases with modal tags:
+In Lojban a similar notion of such optional roles is expressed via separate relations or for most common cases with modal terms:

 > **mi tavla do ze'a le nu mi citka**
 > _I speak to you while I'm eating._